-William O. Martin, Jr. (known as Skip) is the leader of the Elder Care Practice Group.
-He is also a member of the Product Liability and Professional Liability Practice Groups.
+William O. Martin, Jr. (known as Skip) is a senior member of the Product Liability and Professional Liability Practice Groups, and serves as the leader of the Elder Care Practice Group.
 His practice is national in scope and focuses on the litigation and trial of product liability actions.
 He serves as national trial counsel for APV North America, Inc. and its various divisions, having successfully defended the company's products in over 30 states, and has represented other clients on both a regional and national basis.

 "Haight has taken the time to truly understand our products, how we go to the market, and the technical issues involved in a very complicated industry.
 This experience is invaluable in effectively and economically handling cases," Vice President and Director of Legal Affairs, APV Limited